tokio-rs/tokio-uring/DESIGN.md

 operation and return it as part of the second read.
 The process would not lose data, but the runtime would need to perform an extra copy or return the caller a different buffer than the one it submitted.

+The proposed API is not vulnerable to this issue as resources track their operations, preventing them from being dropped as long as the resource is open.

 ### Expose a raw io-uring operation submission API